hapijs/hapi/docs/Reference.md

 #### `server.inject(options, callback)`

-Injects a request into the server simulating an incoming HTTP request without making an actual socket connection.
+When the server contains exactly one connection, injects a request into the sole connection simulating an incoming HTTP request without making an actual socket connection.
 Injection is useful for testing purposes as well as for invoking routing logic internally without the overhead or limitations of the network stack.
-Utilizes the
-[**shot**](https://github.com/hapijs/shot) module for performing injections, with some additional options and response properties:
+Utilizes the [**shot**](https://github.com/hapijs/shot) module for performing injections, with some additional options and response properties:
 - `options` - can be assign a string with the requested URI, or an object with:
     - `method` - the request HTTP method (e.g. `'POST'`).
 Defaults to `'GET'`.
     - `url` - the request URL.
 If the URI includes an authority (e.g. `'example.com:8080'`), it is used to automatically set an HTTP 'Host' header, unless one was specified in `headers`.
     - `headers` - an object with optional request headers where each key is the header name and the value is the header content.
 Defaults to no additions to the default Shot headers.
     - `payload` - an optional string or buffer containing the request payload (object must be manually converted to a string first).
 Defaults to no payload.
 Note that payload processing defaults to `'application/json'` if no 'Content-Type' header provided.
     - `credentials` - an optional credentials object containing authentication information.
 The `credentials` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
 Defaults to no credentials.
-    - `simulate` - an object with options used to simulate client request stream conditions for testing:
+    - `simulate` - an object with options used to simulate client request stream conditions for
+      testing:
         - `error` - if `true`, emits an `'error'` event after payload transmission (if any).
           Defaults to `false`.
         - `close` - if `true`, emits a `'close'` event after payload transmission (if any).
           Defaults to `false`.
         - `end` - if `false`, does not end the stream.
 Defaults to `true`.
 - `callback` - the callback function with signature `function(res)` where:
     - `res` - the response object where: